 - Ensure all refugee and migrant children, including unaccompanied and separated children, have access to quality formal education, including enrolment in regular classes in public primary schools of Una-Sana Canton, together with their peers from the local community.

-- (At least) 460 refugee and migrant children (aged 3-18), including unaccompanied asylum-seeking children (UASC), participate to educational and artistic activities in 3 Child-and-Youth Friendly Spaces (CFS) in 3 Transit and Reception Centers in Una-Sana Canton: Bira, Borici and Sedra Camps;
+- 261 refugee and migrant children (aged 0-17), including 62 Unaccompanied Asylum-seeking Children (UASC), participated to several educational and artistic activities developed in 3 Child-and-Youth Friendly Spaces (CFS);

-- (At least) 260 refugee and migrant children (aged 6-15), including UASC, regularly attend classes in 5 public primary schools (Model Schools) of the Canton, together with their Bosnian peers.
+- 52 refugee and migrant children (aged 6-15), including 2 with disabilities, regularly attended classes in 5 public primary schools (Model Schools) of the Canton, together with their Bosnian peers;

 Save the Children Italia Onlus: recognized by the Italian Ministry of Foreign Affairs, Save the Children Italia Onlus runs health, emergency response, education and child protection programs for children in 122 countries, both in Italy and in developing countries.
 It is present in Bosnia and Herzegovina since 1991 where it manages different education and child protection programs in favor of the most vulnerable and needy children, and in partnership with the Ministry of Education and the Pedagogical Institute works to guarantee an inclusive and quality school education across the country.